Pekin family restaurant brings new life to old location

-While many restauranteurs would seek a high-traffic commercial area for their establishments, Venezia Italian Bistro co-owner Antonio Elecci and his extended family chose a secluded setting in Pekin.
+PEKIN — While many restaurateurs would seek a high-traffic commercial area for their establishments, Venezia Italian Bistro co-owner Antonio Elecci and his extended family chose a secluded setting in Pekin.

 “This location is very unique and has a lot of history,” he said.
 “We actually like it that it’s not in a commercial zone.
 Instead of having to watch yourself going in and out of a busy parking lot, you can feel comfortable before you actually even enter the restaurant.”

-The lakeside setting of the former Chateau on the Lake attracted the family to 901 Chateau Drive, Pekin because a waterfront is a reminder of their roots, Elecci added.
+The lakeside setting of the former Chateau on the Lake attracted the family to 901 Chateau Drive because a waterfront is a reminder of their roots, Elecci added.

 “We’re from Venice,” he said.
 “Venice is a whole city built on the water.
 People will definitely enjoy the atmosphere and the renovations that have been done to the building.”

 “I had the shrimp Roma (jumbo shrimp sautéed in butter, white wine, lemon, garlic, fresh basil and shallots),” said Venezia customer Leslie Welch.
 “It was wonderful.
 It was an appetizer, but it was enough food for a meal.
-For dessert, I had the Limoncello Moscopone cheesecake with chocolate drizzled on it.
-It was absolutely amazing.
+For dessert, I had the limoncello mascarpone cheesecake with chocolate drizzled on it.
+It was absolutely amazing."

 In addition to his own native city of Venice, Elecci has family members in Rome and in Sicily.
 To pay homage to those regions, the restaurant’s menu includes dishes from most parts of Italy.

 “Our shrimp and scallops Alfredo is really popular,” Elecci said.
-“We also do a really good shrimp Alvino and our chicken Giovanese is delicious.
-If you want veal, the veal picotta is my personal favorite.
+“We also do a really good shrimp Alvino, and our chicken Giovanese is delicious.
+If you want veal, the veal piccata is my personal favorite.
 Our rolls and pasta are homemade.
 Everything’s cooked to order, and we buy top-notch ingredients.”

-The idea of a new Italian restaurant in Tazewell County intrigued Dave Camp to make the trip from Delavan to try Venezia’s shrimp Alvino served over homemade linguini.
+The idea of a new Italian restaurant in Tazewell County intrigued Dave Camp enough to make the trip from Delavan to try Venezia’s shrimp Alvino, served over homemade linguini.

 Other restaurants run by Elecci’s extended family are Luigi’s in Mattoon and Venezia Italian Bistro in Taylorville.
 Elecci sees the new location as an opportunity to build on the success the family has enjoyed with the other two locations.